jero-at-github/Tickets-DApp/README.md

 #### Rinkeby deployment information

-Contract was deployed in Rinkeby with the hash: 0x8f692c347fd2ee1d304d0442a807802ba47f43b1 Contract owner: 0x4348e2F2ac596e44E6A6D4151aE84e4aA4126A8d
+Contract was deployed in Rinkeby with the hash address:     0x79d4fb82aa116cc1820bca1a4607d4fdba530d72 Contract was deployed in Rinkeby with the hash transaction: 0x5768f3aaca172764901b4d7b9210f7632fd7107729b0c9ce8877c1776d28cf81
+Contract owner: 0x4348e2F2ac596e44E6A6D4151aE84e4aA4126A8d

 #### General Write Up

+1. Please, create in Metamask 3 accounts for each of the respectives roles: Events organizer, Attendee, Validator (ensure they have some gas to execute the calls)
+2. [Optional] Replace in app.js the 3 created account addresses in the corresponding App object varibales (organizerID, validatorID, consumerID)
+    ```
+    organizerID: "",
+    validatorID: "",
+    consumerID: "",
+    ```
+    This will populate for you the corresponding values in the UI fields.
+Otherwise you have to type them manually.
+3. From the contract owner address create a Organized Event
+4. From the contract owner address create a ticket
+5. From the contract owner address put a ticket for sell
+6. From the attendee (consumer) address buy a ticket
+7. From the validator address validate a ticket

 #### Usage instructions

 To run the UI:
-1. Please, create in Metamask 3 accounts for each of the respectives roles: Events organizer, Attendee, Validator
-2. Replace in app.js the 3 created accounts in the corresponding App object varibales (organizerID, validatorID, consumerID)
-3.  ```npm install```
+1.  ```npm install```
-4.  ```npm run webapp```
+2.  ```npm run webapp```

 To deploy in local environment:
 1.  ```npm run deploy-web```